ts-co/NutScript-Plugins/README.md

 # NutScript-Plugins

 Plugins for NutScript.
-Respective authors credited in each plugin, some were made just to work for the 1.1-beta.
+Press on the commit to see which versions of NutScript are supported for that plugin, some were pre-existing plugins made to just work for 1.1-beta.

 Credit for respective authors found in each plugin.